Star Hotel riot: Riot

-As the riot continued a group of people over turned a white police car at 11 pm.
+As the riot continued a group of people overturned a white police car at 11 pm.
 Petrol started coming out of the car and spilled onto the road.
 The petrol was set on fire causing the white car and the police paddy wagon near the tipped over white car to also catch on fire.
 Police officer Paul Baker checked that no-one was in the paddy wagon.
 Paul received a bravery award for risking his safety.
 The fire department were called to put out the fire.
-These 14 firemen included (10 from Cooks Hill and 4 from Hamilton).
+These 14 firemen included ten from Cooks Hill and four from Hamilton.
 Firemen were pelted with rocks and masonry as they tried to put out the fires and were forced to use hoses on the rioters to protect themselves.
 When the car fires were extinguished the police at 11:30 pm were able to use a hose on the rioters, forcing them back.
 Enough police were then able to form a line and force the rioters back.
-The riot ran for over 2 hours.
+The riot ran for over two hours.

 Footage of the riot was captured by the NBN television station night crew.
 The reporter Robyn Wade and the cameraman Barry Nancarrow won a TV Logie award for "Best News Report Star Hotel Riot - NBN 3 Newcastle".
 The footage shot by NBN was used by the police to identify rioters.

-After the riot 14 policemen and 8 civilians were injured.
-A total of 28 people were charged with 100 offences.
+After the riot fourteen policemen and eight civilians were injured.
+A total of twenty-eight people were charged with 100 offences.
 Charges included riotous behaviour, assaulting police, resisting arrest, malicious injury to property and offensive behaviour.
 Police vehicles worth $40,000 were burnt out.
 Keith Campbell the superintendent of the Hunter District Ambulance Service reported that 22 people were taken to the Royal Newcastle Hospital with no serious injuries, only cuts and bruises.

 Popular culture

-The Star Hotel closure was the subject of a song by Australian band Cold Chisel.
+The Star Hotel closure was the subject of the song "Star Hotel" by Australian band Cold Chisel, from their 1980 album East.

 On the night the Heroes prophetically played the song "Star and the Slaughter".
 The song was written by a previous bass player in the band Allan Cook in 1978 a year before the riot.
 The song had nothing to do with the riot.